kubernetes/kubernetes/docs/proposals/pod-troubleshooting.md

 `DEBUG` containers will be excluded from calculation of pod phase and condition.
-All containers will continue to be killed by `KillPod()`, which operates on containers returned by the runtime and will not discriminate on type.
+All containers will continue to be killed by `KillPod()`, which operates on containers returned by the runtime and does not discriminate on type.

 #### API changes